Wilfred/python-info/README.md

 Python.

-To install, you need to be using [MELPA](http://melpa.milkbox.net/) then simply `M-x package-install python-info`.
+To install, you need to be using [MELPA](http://melpa.milkbox.net/) then simply `M-x package-install RET python-info`.

 ### Updating python.texi